Get Started - Skeleton

 bugfix/*When implementing feature bugfixes.

-Keep branch names short and semantic, using dashes to seperate words.
+Keep branch names short and semantic, and use snake-case to seperate words.

 docs/get-started-typo-fix